The Benefit of Collective Intelligence in Community-Based Content Moderation is Limited by Overt Political Signalling: Methods

 To replicate the Community Notes helpfulness rating system, we recruited 1,610 additional participants from Prolific, evenly split between self-identified Democrats and Republicans (805 each).
 None of these participants had taken part in the first phase of the study.
-We asked them to evaluate the notes and rate their helpfulness on a scale from 1 to 10.
+We asked them to evaluate the notes and rate their helpfulness on a scale from 0 to 10.
 In addition to the crowd-sourced assessments, the notes were also independently evaluated by three non-US expert PhD students.
 We instructed the experts to evaluate the notes objectively and avoid any political bias.
-To determine the reliability of expert evaluations, we computed the Intraclass Correlation Coefficient (ICC) using a two-way mixed-effects model, obtaining a value of 0.78, indicating substantial agreement among experts.
-The study received ethical approval from the University College Dublin Office of Research Ethics (HS-LR-23-180-Mohammadi-Yasseri).
+To assess the reliability of expert evaluations, we computed the Intraclass Correlation Coefficient (ICC) using a two-way mixed-effects model, yielding 0.78, indicating substantial agreement among experts.